andreramoni/tapa/201-terraform+aws+packer/README.md

 and create a new image.

-After that, you can use terraform:
+After that, you can use terraform.
+Enter terraform dir.

 terraform init    # first time use only terraform plan    # To see what it will do